GluuFederation/docs-gluu-server-prod/docs/source/tutorials/load-test.md

 | oxAuth                                   | 100         |  2.5     | 2.5 | 250           | 250       |
 | Grand Total                              |             |          |     | 610 GB        | 434       |

-!!!note
+!!!Note
-    This hits `/token`.
-Hence the minimum TPS(Transactions per second) must be 11.5K to achieve one billion authentications in a day.
+    This hits the `/token` endpoint.
+Therefore the minimum TPS(Transactions per second) must be 11.5K to achieve one billion authentications in a day.

 ##### Example EKS cluster create command used: